18 _ Validation policy and procedure

 Validation outcomes

-Throughout the validation cycle, the outcomes of the validation will be documented and a validation report will be prepared to document outcomes.
+Throughout the validation cycle, the observations made, and outcomes of the validation will be documented within a validation report.

 Records Management